10 Iconic Old Movies From 40S And 50S

 While L.B. may seem to spy on his neighbors, he sees skeptical behavior and actually witnesses what he believes to be a murder.
 He must ask his girlfriend, Lisa (Grace Kelly), for help and investigate from afar.

-Rear Window a very unique movie based on its point of view.
-You, as the audience, can look onto the neighbors in the same way that L.B. is.
-It’s suspenseful even without a lot of action, which makes this movie a great introduction into the 50s era of film.
+Rear Window is a very unique movie based on its point of view.
+You, as the audience, can look at the neighbors in the same way that L.B. is.
+It’s suspenseful even without a lot of action, which makes this movie a great introduction to the 50s era of film.

 3. North by Northwest, 1959